 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Head and Neck Cancer.
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this entire guide.

 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 About head and neck cancer

 “Head and neck cancer” is a medical term used to describe a number of different malignant tumors that develop in or around the throat, larynx, nose, sinuses, and mouth.

 Most head and neck cancers are squamous cell carcinomas.
 This type of cancer begins in flat squamous cells.
 These cells make up the thin layer of tissue on the surface of the structures in the head and neck.
 Beneath this layer, which is called the epithelium, some parts of the head and neck have a layer of moist tissue called the mucosa.